erlenkh/hh-MGS/Readme.md

-A music generation system that generates compositions consisting of sections containing melodies and chords.
+A music generation system that generates compositions consisting of of melodies and chords.
 The generated music is output as a MIDI-file.